 2. Perform a Good Forecast

-Build a business routine to do a full cash flow forecast (aka. cash flow projection) in set terms to have a clear understanding of the cash flow for the company’s financial health.
+Build a business routine to do a full cash flow forecast (aka. cash flow projection) in set terms to understand the cash flow for the company’s financial health.
 A cash flow forecast will allow the business to make a smarter decision in a time of uncertainty that requires fast choices.

 3. Be Smart Be Modernized

-Drop the old practice to escape from being last and join other companies to follow modern approaches proven to improve business practice.
+Drop the old practice to escape from being last and join other companies following modern approaches that improve business practice.
 Adopt a cloud-based payment platform like Plooto to handle automatic payment collection for recurring payments using pre-authorized debit (PAD).
-Plus, automatic reconciling saving time and reducing error.
+Plus, auto reconciliation saves time and reduces errors.

 Can a Profitable Business Fail Because of Cash Flow Problems?

-Sometimes accelerated growth of the business can put the company’s financial health at risk due to a lack of control over cash flow.
+Sometimes accelerated business growth can put the company’s financial health at risk due to a lack of control over cash flow.
 Therefore, without proper control over cash flow, profitable businesses can fail because of cash flow problems.

 Moreover, in an unexpected situation, like the 2020 COVID-19 pandemic, many profitable companies with poor cash flow became short of cash and were put at risk of losing their business.